DeveloperMetrics/deployment-frequency/README.md

 # Output

-Current output shows the inputs, authenication method, rate limit consumption, and then the actual deployment frequency
+Current output to the log shows the inputs, authenication method, rate limit consumption, and then the actual deployment frequency
 ```
 Owner/Repo: samsmithnz/SamsFeatureFlags
 Workflows: Feature Flags CI/CD